Helpdesk & Ticketing · Austin

 Exactly what you get

 A helpdesk built around your product: the user's real in-app state, events, and logs in every ticket, device telemetry for hardware, and safe permissioned actions agents take directly with an audit trail.
-It pulls customer context from your custom CRM and billing from your accounting software, and feeds resolution metrics to your business intelligence dashboards.
+It pulls customer context from your custom CRM and billing from your accounting software, and feeds resolution metrics to your business intelligence (BI) dashboards.
 Often the smartest build is a product-context layer on top of an existing helpdesk rather than rebuilding Zendesk's entire surface.

 How to choose a developer in Austin